-Restaurants and cafés make up the heart of town, along with various kind of shops, and an outdoor swimming pool with a sauna and hot tubs.
+Restaurants and cafés make up the heart of town, along with various kind of shops.
+It also has an outdoor swimming pool with a sauna and hot tubs.
 A new town center was decided in 2018, with reconstructions of historical buildings from across the country being planned.

 Selfoss first attracted attention in 1891, when the first suspension bridge was built over the river Ölfusá, connecting the agricultural south to the capital city.
 This was a breakthrough in Iceland’s infrastructure, marking the beginning of the town as a successful service center of trade and industry.

 At the beginning of the 20th Century, the town was very small with just around 40 inhabitants.
-Over the next few decades, the population grew as a result of increased trade, due to the connections of the bridge.
+Over the next few decades, the population grew as a result of increased trade.
 In 1931 the Mjólkurbú Flóamanna dairy farm and general store Kaupfélag Árnesinga were both established.
 For several decades these two companies were the main employers in the area.

 Records of the lands pre-date Selfoss as a town, dating back to Ingólfur Arnarson; the first man to permanently move to Iceland, as it was said he spent the winter of 873 AD to 874 AD under the mountain Ingólfsfjall, which overlooks present day Selfoss.

 The name ‘Selfoss’ is misleading, as ‘Foss’ is Icelandic for ‘fall’ – as in a waterfall.
 The town may be home to the River Ölfusá, but it is very flat.
 Don’t be one of the many, many tourists who come to the town looking for a waterfall!
 Selfoss (town) is not to be confused with the Selfoss waterfall, in north Iceland, as they are not in the same area!